-1. ▲All entries must be made on the form provided or downloaded from the web site.
-Entries can be emailed to firstname.lastname@example.org or by Royal Mail to the Entries’ Secretary, 1 Old School Cottages, Etling Green, Dereham, Norfolk, NR20 3EU.
-Please pay by BACS, see entry form.
-Entries for all classes (except 95-102 inclusive, i.e. essays, videos, microscopy slides and photographs-see below) must reach the Entries Secretary by the 9th October 2017.
-Late entries may be made until 16th October, but will incur an additional late entry fee of £10.00 Entry forms for classes 95-102 inclusive, i.e. essays, videos, microscope slides and photographs) must reach the Entries Secretary by 15th September 2017.
-No late entries permitted.
+1. ▲All entries must be made on the form provided or Downloaded from the web site.
+Entries can be emailed to firstname.lastname@example.org, please pay by BACS, see entry form.
+Entries for all classes (except 95-102 inclusive, i.e. essays, videos, microscopy slides and photographs-see below) must reach the Entries Secretary, Jill Tinsey; 1 Old School Cottages, Ettling Green, Dereham, Norfolk, NR20 3EU. by the 8th October 2018.
+Late entries may be made until 15th October, but will incur an additional late entry fee of £10.00.
+Entry forms for classes 95-102 inclusive, i.e. essays, videos, microscope slides and photographs) must reach the Entries Secretary by 10th September 2018, as these entries need to be with the appropriate convenor by 24th September.
+No late entries permitted for these classes.

 2. Entry Fees: Class entry fee is £1 per class unless otherwise stated.
 Exemptions from fees are allowed to members of the National Honey Show, entrants in classes 1-8, 32, Junior classes and all gift class entries.
 The fee for all County classes is £1 each entry.

 (a) Videos, CDs, DVDs, microscope slides, photographs and essays.
 Exhibits for these classes ie 95-102 will be required for judging prior to the Show.
 These must be received by the convenor in accordance with instructions as received from the Entries Secretary.